fartinmartin/extendscript-ui/README.md

 ## How?

-By using [a custom `jsxFactory`](https://www.typescriptlang.org/tsconfig/#jsxFactory) with TypeScript that transforms JSX into a [ScriptUI Resource Specifications](https://extendscript.docsforadobe.dev/user-interface-tools/resource-specifications.html) compliant string.
-Passing this string to `new Window(specString)` will build the UI, after that, we just need to wire it up!
+`extendscript-ui` uses a [custom `jsxFactory`](https://www.typescriptlang.org/tsconfig/#jsxFactory) to transform JSX into a [ScriptUI Resource Specifications](https://extendscript.docsforadobe.dev/user-interface-tools/resource-specifications.html)-compliant string.
+This string is passed to `new Window(specString)` to build the UI.
+Once the UI is built, `renderSpec` adds any event handlers to the created UI elements.

-I'm not sure I'm doing that wiring the best way right now, but for now we've got `onClick` events :)

 ## TODO